-- A. In-house research in an area of strategic value; or - B. A project under the research and development programs offered by the Arkansas Science and Technology Authority and approved by its Board of Directors Commission.
+- In-house research in an area of strategic value; or - A project under the research and development programs offered by the Commission.

-a. (i) In-house rResearch in an aArea of sStrategic +Value - Act 182 of 2003, as amended, § 15-4-2708(d)(1)(A).
+(i) In-house Research in an Area of Strategic Value - Act 182 of 2003, as amended, § 15-4-2708(d)(1)(A).

-The company business must apply to the Commission in order to qualify for the income tax credit for research in an area of strategic value.
-Research area of strategic value means research in fields having long-term economic or commercial value to the state, and that have been identified in the research and development plan approved from time to time by the Executive Director of the Arkansas Economic Development Commission with the advice of the Board of Directors of the Division of Science and Technology of the Arkansas Economic Development Commission Board of Directors of the Arkansas Science and Technology Authority.
+The business must apply to the Commission to qualify for the income tax credit for research in an area of strategic value.
+Research area of strategic value means research in fields having long-term economic or commercial value to the state, and that have been identified in the research and development plan approved from time to time by the Executive Director of the Arkansas Economic Development Commission with the advice of the Board of Directors of the Division of Science and Technology of the Arkansas Economic Development Commission.
 The tax credit for research in an area of strategic value may be earned for the first five (5) years following the signing of a financial incentive agreement with the Commission.
-The income tax credit earned cannot offset more than one hundred percent (100%) of a business's income tax liability in any one tax year and the benefits can be carried for ward for nine (9) years beyond the year in which they were earned or until exhausted, whichever occurs first.
+The income tax credit earned cannot offset more than one hundred percent (100%) of a business's income tax liability in any one tax year and the benefits can be carried forward for nine (9) years beyond the year in which they were earned or until exhausted, whichever occurs first.

-The maximum tax credit that may be claimed by a company business under this program is fifty thousand dollars (\$50,000) per tax year.
+The maximum tax credit that may be claimed by a business under this program is fifty thousand dollars (\$50,000) per tax year.
 The application for this income tax credit shall include a project plan, which clearly identifies the intent of the project, the expenditures planned, the start and end dates of the project, and an estimate of total project costs.

-To claim a credit earned through this incentive, the company business shall file the Certificate of Tax Credit issued by the Arkansas Science and Technology Authority Commission with the tax return on which the credit is first claimed.
+To claim a credit earned through this incentive, the business shall file the Certificate of Tax Credit issued by the Commission with the tax return on which the credit is first claimed.

 Qualified research expenditures for research in an area of strategic value include in-house expenses for taxable wages paid (wages subject to withholding), usual fringe benefits and supplies used in the conduct of qualified research.
-Qualified research must satisfy all of the following tests in order to qualify:
+Qualified research must satisfy all of the following tests to qualify:

-- Your The activity must be undertaken for the purpose of discovering information which is technological in nature; - The application of technological information must be intended to be useful in your a new or improved business component; and - Substantially all of the activities related to your the research effort must constitute elements of a process of experimentation relating to a new or improved function, performance, reliability or quality.
+- The activity must be undertaken for the purpose of discovering information which is technological in nature; - The application of technological information must be intended to be useful

+- in a new or improved business component; and - Substantially all of the activities related to the research effort must constitute elements of a process of experimentation relating to a new or improved function, performance, reliability or quality.